 In 2000, the Canada Research Chairs Program was launched by the Government of Canada to promote leading-edge research and innovation in Canadian universities and to attract and retain the world’s best researchers.
-Mount Saint Vincent University (MSVU) was awarded four Canada Research Chairs.
+Currently, Mount Saint Vincent University (MSVU) hosts four Canada Research Chairs.

 The Mount’s Strategic Research Plan for the Canada Research Chairs Program provides an overview of the main research directions of MSVU.
 The goal of all Canada Research Chairs is to advance the frontiers of knowledge within their fields, not only through their own research, but also by coordinating research efforts of other researchers within their discipline.
 MSVU currently has four Canada Research Chairs.

 Tier 1 Canada Research Chair in Global Aging and Community

-Dr. Zachary Zimmer holds a Canada Research Chair in Aging and Community and is the Director of the Global Aging and Community in 2016.
+Dr. Zachary Zimmer holds a Canada Research Chair in Aging and Community and is the Director of the Global Aging and Community Initiative.
 In his career, he has taught courses in demography, ageing, health policy, research methods, and statistics.

 Dr. Zimmer’s research focuses on global issues in health and general well-being of older persons, studied from a demographic perspective.
 Much of his work has taken place in East and Southeast Asia where population ageing and socioeconomic change has been swift and where older adults face many obstacles related to the changing nature of their social environment.

 Tier II Canada Research Chair in Social Innovation and Community Engagement

-Dr. Eichler is a Canada Research Chair in Social Innovation and Community Engagement, and Associate Professor in Political Studies and Women’s Studies at the Mount.
+Dr. Maya Eichler is a Canada Research Chair in Social Innovation and Community Engagement, and Associate Professor in Political Studies and Women’s Studies at the Mount.
 She leads the Centre for Social Innovation and Community Engagement in Military Affairs.